albersonmiranda/fio/cran-comments.md

 ## Ressubmission

 This is a resubmission.
+Previous submission failed due to parallelization by default.
 In this version I have:

-* Previous submission failed due to parallelization by default
 * Added `$set_max_threads()` method to provide control to the user.
-* Set `$max_threads(1)` for examples, tests and vignettes.
 * Added tests.

 ## R CMD check results